Exchange issues with Ripple (XRP) Destination Tags, Memos and Messages

 This is the very moment John makes a terrible mistake because 12345 is the tag tied to a wallet address of another Changelly user who is obviously not John!
 Once XRP is sent it will go to the wallet address provided by that user, and John will lose his money forever!
 The worst thing is that we can’t help John in this case, since we don’t control funds sent to our customers.

 The NEM’s message as such is quite confusing.
-While sending XEM to Changelly, some of users omit it or take too literally sending something like ‘I love Changelly’, ‘Greetings from Germany’ or ‘This is my first salary’.
-Instead, the NEM’s message represents a combination of letters and digits shorter than a wallet and works the same way as Ripple’s destination tag.
+While sending XEM to Changelly, some of the users omit it or take too literally sending something like ‘I love Changelly’, ‘Greetings from Germany’ or ‘This is my first salary’.
+Instead, the NEM’s message represents a combination of letters and digits shorter than a wallet and works the same way as XRP destination tag.
 If you omit it or specify incorrectly, your transaction will not pass through.
 You will have to send to our support team a request so that we can process your stuck transaction manually.

-Memo is unique supplementary information used in transactions with a range of cryptos listed on Changelly, such as Steem, Stellar and Decent.
+The Memo is unique supplementary information used in transactions with a range of cryptos listed on Changelly, such as Stellar, Steem and Decent.
 Although Memo works similarly in all these platforms, it is important to mention that they utilize different algorithms.
-For all of them, entering Memo is a mandatory measure.
+For all of them, entering the Memo is a mandatory measure.
 When sending either, you must indicate your memo, so that our machine will know that the transaction comes from you.
 If the memo is omitted or incorrect… well, now you know the outcome.
 Changelly will have to process your transaction in a correct way.
 It requires you to report us about the issue.

 Please bear in mind that the screenshots above are just an example.
 All Destination tags, Messages and Memos are unique for each our user.
 Never use the given examples for your own transactions.

 Recipient’s addresses of XRP, NEM, and Stellar